Your Image Toolbox

 Can I resize hundreds of images at once?

 Yes, but memory is the practical limit.
 A modern laptop handles 20–50 photos at typical phone resolutions without trouble.
-For very large batches, process them in groups.
+For very large batches, process them in groups so the browser doesn't run low on memory.

 Will EXIF metadata be preserved?